 Recipe Notes

-Note 1: Wild Rice: OR skip this homemade wild rice and prepare one package of Ben’s Wild Rice according to package directions.
+Note 1: Or skip this homemade wild rice and prepare 1 package of Ben’s Wild Rice according to package directions.
 Only add 1-1/2 cups of this prepared rice to the filling.

-Note 2Vegan and Vegetarian Squash: Keep this meal vegetarian/vegan by using vegetarian stock.
-The stock makes the rice quite salty which is intended — it seasons the rest of the filling really nicely.
+Note 2: Keep this meal vegetarian/vegan by using vegetarian stock.
+The stock makes the rice quite salty which is intended—it seasons the rest of the filling really nicely.
 Omit the goat cheese at the end.

 Note 3: The more evenly and finely the veggies are chopped, the better the filling integrates together, fills up the squashes, and tastes.